Greetings from PPD STUDIOS!

 As lessons progress the skin on the legs, especially the thighs is used for sitting on the pole and gripping, so please be aware that some moves cannot be achieved in long trousers.

-Please wear flat comfortable shoes, for example trainers or pumps.
-You can also work in bare feet.
-In the cold weather many people opt to wear slipper socks, with grips underneath, as the Studio floor can be cold!
+No outdoor shoes are permitted in the Studio space.
+You can work in bare feet, or in the cold weather many people opt to wear socks, or slipper socks with grips underneath, as the Studio floor can be cold!
 As a beginner, heels are a trip hazard and it's so easy to catch your leg or arm on your heel while you're mid spin.
 Only our advertised heels classes permit heels to be worn.

 Aerial Hoop Classes